Effective Marijuana Addiction Treatment in Thailand

 Our Western-trained counsellors have decades of combined experience treating addiction, and our programme boasts an above average completion rate of 96%.
 As well, we are proud to offer a family addiction treatment programme to all of our clients’ families.
 Involvement of families in addiction treatment has been shown to largely increase chances of long-term recovery.

-Clients are also very impressed with our expansive grounds alongside the Ping River.
-Private Thai-style bungalows sit amidst a lush tropical garden while the swimming pool glistens in the sun.
+Clients are also very impressed with our expansive grounds in a tranquil mountainside location.
+Luxurious private villas sit amidst lush tropical gardens while the swimming pools glisten in the sun.
 Aside from addiction counselling sessions, one might mistake The Cabin Chiang Mai for one of Thailand’s luxurious holiday resorts.

 What does treatment entail?